1983 Chevrolet Camaro Z28 hatchback coupe

 For 1980, the aging second-generation Chevrolet Camaro (the title of Car and Driver‘s road test for the 1980 Z28 was a cruelA medieval warrior on the path to a rocking chair“) received some updates, including exterior styling changes and a more powerful engine for the Z28.
 Not much could be done about the general lack of space efficiency (the EPA rated all Camaros as subcompact cars), the relatively high weight, and the fairly primitive technology.

-Car and Driver managed to get the 3,660 pound Z28 from 0-60 in 8.5 seconds with a 120 mph top speed.
+Car and Driver managed to get the 3,660-pound Z28 with the four-speed from 0-60 in 8.5 seconds with a 120 mph top speed.
 Fuel mileage was predictably bad—14 city/21 highway by the day’s standards.
-With a 20.9-gallon gas tank, a Z28 owner could expect a range of about 330 miles with a 10% fuel reserve.
+With a 20.9-gallon gas tank, a Z28 owner could expect a range of 270 to 295 miles with a 10% fuel reserve.

 Options & Production Numbers